Less than $5 5th Grade Native Americans Resources

 Product

-Miwok Native American Research Reading Passage- Indigenous People History
+Hopi Pueblo Native American Research Reading Passage- Indigenous People History

 By Veronica Reyes

-Dive into the rich heritage and traditions of the Miwok people with our comprehensive two-page nonfiction reading passage.
+Dive into the rich heritage and traditions of the Hopi people with our comprehensive two-page nonfiction reading passage.
 This resource provides in-depth insights into various aspects of Native American life, perfect for research or close reading activities.
 Ideal for Indigenous People's Day!

 Key Features: